 The Standing Committee issued Recommendation no.63/97 inviting the Cyprus Government to grant the Akamas peninsula the status of a national park, or similar, and to take appropriate protection measures on a number of issues.
-Two appraisals on-the-spot were conducted in 1997 and 2002.
+Two appraisals on-the-spot were conducted in 1997 and

+2002.
 The second report (Ellul Report) identified that many of the measures proposed by the Cyprus Government for Akamas were incompatible with sustainable management and long-term protection.

-The area designated as an SCI (Site of Community Interest) for Akamas now, and for Limni three years ago, is so limited as to be catastrophic.
-The Akamas designation is more limited than any previous government proposal over the last two decades, and barely extends beyond the (already protected) state forest, thus leaving unprotected large areas of habitats listed in the Habitats Directive and species listed in the Appendices of the Bern Convention.
+The area designated as an SCI (Site of Community Importance) for Akamas now, and for Limni three years ago, is so limited as to be catastrophic.
+The Akamas designation is more limited than any previous government proposal over the last two decades, and barely extends beyond the (already protected) state forest, thus leaving unprotected large areas of habitats listed in the Habitats Directive and species listed in the Appendices of the Bern Convention and in the Annex I of the Birds Directive.
 Formal complaints to Government were lodged by leading NGOs, Terra Cypria, BirdLife Cyprus and Friends of Akamas, as part of the complaints procedure envisaged in the Cyprus law.
 The complaints were rejected and the boundaries were finalised and submitted to the Commission in Feb 2010 after being yet further reduced.
 Formal complaints followed to DG Environment by various NGOs.
+Following that the EU Commission sent a formal notice letter to the Republic for inadequate designation (19.5.2011).
 Thus the adequacy of the SCI designation under the Habitats Directive is under examination at European level.
+Moreover, the Cyprus Government is in breach of Article 6 of the Habitats Directive requiring an appropriate assessment for plans/projects that might affect a Natura 2000 site, since the procedure is NOT currently applied by Government to the areas outside the pSCI.
 As far as the SPA designation is concerned, the European Commission has already sent a reasoned opinion to Cyprus concerning inadequate designation of SPAs, including Akamas.
 Meanwhile, extensive development has been taking place, including the erection of unlicensed, illegal premises, with mostly ineffective and dilatory actions to stop or remove them.

-In Limni (known as the Polis-Yialia site), the management plan, although adopted, has not yet been implemented, and even if it were, the Natura site is so small that it would be of limited benefit to the turtles it is supposed to protect, as there are major developments planned adjacent to the site including what is possibly the largest golf and village complex in the Mediterranean.
+In Limni (known as the Polis-Yialia site), the management plan, although adopted, has not yet been given a legal status or been implemented.
+Even if it were, the Natura 2000 site is such a narrow strip of coast that it would be of limited benefit to the turtles it is supposed to protect, as there are major developments planned adjacent to the site, including what is possibly the largest golf and village complex in the Mediterranean.
 So far no measures have been imposed on buildings under construction to mitigate the effects of development.